mmisty/cypress-allure-adapter/README.pack.md

    export default defineConfig({
      e2e: {
        setupNodeEvents(on, config) {
-          const allure = configureAllureAdapterPlugins(on, config);
+          const reporter = configureAllureAdapterPlugins(on, config);

           // after that you can use allure to make operations on cypress start,
-          // or on test run start
+          // or on before run start
           on('before:run', details => {
-             allure?.writeEnvironmentInfo({
+             reporter?.writeEnvironmentInfo({
                 info: {
                    os: details.system.osName,
                    osVersion: details.system.osVersion,